reboot-conseil/node-js-tests-talk/README.md

 ### `scenario-2`: I put my tests in a CI pipeline

 Since automated tests return a non-zero exit code when they fail, you can use this to your advantage and put them in a CI pipeline.
+That way, you dramatically increase the confidence that you are not shipping unexpected behavior.

+Also, you can be sure that:

+- you build the application before testing it
-Also, you can be sure that you are testing frozen dependencies, which is not the case when you run the tests locally.
+- you are testing frozen dependencies, which is not the case when you run the tests locally.

+### `scenario-3`: the `arrange act assert` pattern

+In this scenario, we take a dive into the `arrange act assert` pattern, which is a way to structure your tests so that they are easy to read and maintain.

+This pattern helps you build various tests scenarii for your application, and it is a good way to start thinking about the behavior of your application.

 ## Prerequisites (assuming you're on Ubuntu)